 Why this condition is required.

 Optionalexpires_When this approval expires.
-Present when verdict is 'approved' or 'conditions'.
+In the cross-role shape, present only when verdict is 'approved'.
+Deprecated legacy conditions responses may also carry it for 3.x compatibility.
 The caller must act before this time or re-call check_governance.
 A lapsed approval is no approval.

 Optionalnext_When the seller should next call check_governance with delivery metrics.
 Present when the governance agent expects ongoing delivery reporting.